 Signe and Arthur were to become my parents.

 As the years passed several of the families in the task force settled down and created homes or centers of their own in different parts of the world.
-My parents helped many others to create their homes but it took close to 30 years before they got a home of their own.
+My parents helped many others to create their homes but it took close to 30 years before they bought a home of their own.
 These times were a far cry from the 21st century.
 The role of the family unit had not been defined in the same way as it is today.
 It certainly hadn’t been defined within the task force as Signe and Arthur were one of the first couples to get married and start a family.
 They had just emerged from two world wars during which families were split up across the globe.
 During this time husbands and sons had left home to fight in the wars.
 Mothers and their children were if at all possible moved to a safe place in order to survive.
 Many children were sent way from home to stay with “new” parents.
 Women worked as nurses, in industry, in the armed forces, or as land girls producing food.
-Signe’s own sister Lillan spent a couple of years with another family so that she could go to school.
+Despite the fact that sending your children to boarding school was more or less unheard of in Norway, Signe’s own sister Lillan had to spend one year in a boarding school and a couple of years with another family so that she could finish her schooling during the war.

 For Signe and Arthur life on the road continued inspite of Signe’s health challenges, though with some modifications.
 During her pregnancy Signe travelled with Arthur through the coal fields of Britain and beyond.
 But when the added strain of pregnancy meant that she was no longer able to carry on in the bustle of the London work, Signe was offered to stay at Tirley Garth, a stately home on an estate in Cheshire owned by Irene Prestwich who had donated her home to the work of MRA.

 It wasn’t easy for Signe to be away from Arthur, her family and her friends, but there was no question in Signe’s mind that Arthur was where he was meant to be.
 The situation in Europe was still precarious.
 Hatred, despair, poverty and depravity poisoned the post was years and leaders of all nationalities were looking to Caux and MRA to supply the missing factors needed to create peace.
-Signe said, “I was glad to have a part in the effort to build up a new Europe.”
-Arthur was in Switzerland photographing a conference in Caux at the time.
-Signe’s friend, a midwife called Jean McBain, stayed with her at Tirley Garth during the weeks before and when the time came to give birth, local GP Dr Bark helped Jean to bring me into this world and untangled the umbilical cord twice from round my neck.
-I was born in the guest room.
+Arthur was in Switzerland photographing a conference in Caux at the time Signe was to give birth and later she said, “I was glad to have a part in the effort to build up a new Europe by letting Arthur take part in the conference in Caux.”
+Signe’s friend and midwife Jean McBain, stayed with her at Tirley Garth during the weeks before and after my birth.
+I was born in the guest room and the local Doctor Bark helped Jean to bring me into this world and untangled the umbilical cord twice from round my neck!
 The bathroom was almost as big as the guest room, with dark brown natural panelled wood walls and a huge bathtub at its center.

 The birth was announced by a proud father at 7.30 during the first meeting of the day in Caux!

-These were the first of 82 times during the first 2 years of my life that Signe packed our bags as moved to join Arthur, Buchman and his team!
+These were the first of 82 times during the first 2 years of my life that Signe packed our bags and moved to join Arthur, Buchman and his team!

 Translate »